COMU/libpebble/README.md

     * `cd lightblue-0.4`
     * `sudo python setup.py install`

-There are 3 ways to install the package
+There are 3 ways to install pebble-remote

 * Download debian package from this address[1] and then

     * `sudo dpkg -i pebble-remote-2.0.deb`

-* OR
+OR

 * Download this project version 2.0 from link[2]